 How to write to a file in Python

 Learn how to write to a file in Python.
-Explore different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world examples, and how to debug common errors.

 Basic file writing with open() and write()